nomadskyler/SalaryProject/README.md

 dtypes: int64(3), object(7)

-The following function returns descriptive statistics of the initial dataframe.
+The following function returns descriptive statistics of a feature.
 Our target variable is 'Salary.'

 train_df.Salary.describe()